pipelight/doc.pipelight/introduction/install.md

 ## Install with your package manager

-Arch Linux (AUR)
+### Arch Linux

+Install the binary from the AUR

 ```sh
 paru -S pipelight
 ```

-or for latest updates
+or compile from the source code for latest updates

 ```sh
 paru -S pipelight-git
 ```

+### Other Linux

+The software being quite young, it can't be found in the big distros repository yet.
+You will have to install it manually.

+First install dependencies:

+- Deno, javascript runtime (optionnal)
+- Git, software version manager (optionnal)
+- Watchexex, listen for file modification (optionnal)

 Fedora/CentOS and derivates